mocks-server/website/docs/getting-started/quick-start.md

 ### Changing a route variant

 But, what about if you want the API to return all users in `api/users`, but still return the user 2 in `api/users/:id`?
-Should you create another collection just to change the response of that single url?
-The response is _no_.
 You can also change the response of a single url [changing a route variant](../usage/collections.md#defining-custom-route-variants):

 * Select `Use route variant` -> press `Return` -> select `get-user:success` -> press `Return`.